King-odysseus/Quiz/README.md

 ## License

-MIT License - Feel free to use and modify this project as needed.
+- Feel free to use and modify this project as needed.